 Although the Proposed Scheme will be notable during construction, these would be short-term and temporary in effect.
 The existing adjacent landscape consists of agricultural land with fragmented hedgerow boundaries and small scattered woodlands.
-The minor losses associated with the Proposed Scheme will not be significant when considered in the cortister of the overall character of the area.
-There is the opportunity for mitigation and additional planting, with which most of the visual effects can be will with a proposed Scheme is not significantly different to the baseline views and will represent only a slight charage to those sequences currently, the impact of the Proposed Scheme is therefore considered to be Neutral.
+The minor losses associated with the Proposed Scheme will not be significant when considered in the contents of the overall character of the area.
+There is the opportunity for mitigation and additional planting, with which most of the visual effects can be mitigated to a level which is not considered to result in the potential for significant effects.
+As the Proposed Scheme is not significantly different to the baselien even and will represent only a slight change to those experienced by site users currently, the impact of the Proposed Scheme is therefore considered to be Neutral.